My favorite sanders....so far

 Confusing abrasives.
 They are named fine, super fine, etc. instead of by grit number.
 Makes it hard to figure out what to use/buy.

 Abrasives: Their foam abrasives are fantastic.
+They conform to the areas being sanded.
 They beat out the Mirka and Festool abrasives.

 Pros - Edge protector is great feature